Installation#

 $ pip install --upgrade .

-Finally, you can also build your own Wheel package and install it using pip
+Finally, you can also build your own Wheel package and install it using pip,

 by running the following command from the root directory of the source package

-(this requires the build
+(this requires the build and wheel packages to be installed):

 $ pip install build wheel # Install build and wheel packages (if needed)